10 Liberty Ship, Way, BAY 2, Studio 252, Sausalito, 94965

 Sierra Nevada College, one week Monoprinting using an etching press… July 24-28th

 This is a one on one private experience.
 I will review and critique your work.
 Make suggestions and help you resolve your issues on whatever medium you are working in.
 I can also discuss your approach to galleries or showing your work.
 I will come to your studio or you can come to mine.
-It defiantly helps having an outside eye.
+It helps having an experienced eye.

 $60.
 PER HR.